Mini Sweet Potato Pies

 Directions – pies:

-1. Take a muffin tray, grease each hole with oil or vegetable margarine.
+1. Take a muffin tray, and grease each hole with oil or vegetable margarine.

 2. Bake out the pastry in your forms, the pastry shells should just be under 1 cm in thickness.